Salary Negotiation Prep After the Meeting: What to Document First

 Write down the role signals before the offer arrives

-Negotiation usually goes better when you are documenting the role during the interview process, not after the offer is already in your inbox.
+Negotiation usually goes better when you are documenting the role during the meeting process, not after the offer is already in your inbox.
 Keep track of the responsibilities, expected ownership, team scope, and success metrics you hear repeatedly.

 That record is useful even if you are still deciding whether to use UNEMPLOYI.
 Salary negotiation content often sits near the bottom of the funnel, so it should link directly to pricing, contact, and activation pages instead of wandering back into broad awareness content.